-This function is present if the CH1 VAR button (3) is not lit.
+This function is present if the CH1 VAR button (1) is not lit.
 Provided VAR on pushbutton CH1 is not illuminated the sensitivity will be calibrated.
 Turning the control CCW will decrease, turning it CW will increase the sensitivity.
-1 mV/cm to 20 V/cm can be selected in a 1-2-5 sequence.
+1 mV/div. to 5 V/cm can be selected in a 1-2-5 sequence; the range is (automatic probe) factor or (manual probe setting) dependent.
 The readout will display the calibrated sensitivity (e.g. "CH1: 5mV..").
 Depending on the sensitivity selection the signal will be shown with smaller or greater amplitude.